felipekm/felipekm/README.md

 ### Hi there 👋

-Felipe Kautzmann is a Software Engineer from Brazil 🇧🇷 with 15yrs+ of experience in IT sector.
+Felipe Kautzmann is a Software Engineer from Brazil 🇧🇷 with 15yrs+ of experience in IT industry.

 Currently `Co-Founder - CTO - Software Architect` at [Pling](https://pling.net.br).